The ultimate first-time home buyer’s guide

 But there’s more:

-There’s also purely number-crunching reasons for renting over buying—known as the 5 percent rule.
+If you’re into number-crunching, there are also purely profit-based reasons for choosing to rent—for example, the five percent rule.
 Essentially, if your annual rent amounts to less than 5 percent of your potential home’s price, there’s a valid financial argument for renting.
-Using the money you’d put down on the house to invest in stocks instead may be more profitable.
+You may earn greater profits by simply investing the down payment.

 The rule may be an oversimplification, but it’s worth considering nonetheless.